KCMac89/KCMAc89/README.md

 ### Hi there, I'm Casey McCrimmon aka KCMac89 :wave:

+## I am a software engineer working primarily with flight simulators.

-## I'm currently a student at Notheastern State University, expected to graduate with a B.S. degree in Computer Science in May 2022
+## I graduated with a B.S. degree in Computer Science from Notheastern State University in May 2022.

+## I have some experience with many programming languages including C++, C#, Python, Java, Javascript, HTML, and SQL.
+My goal is to expand my experience with these languages to learn all the best practices and nuances and then begin to specialize in those areas I am most interested in.

 ### Connect with Me